 As I have mentioned in previous posts, my family has been pleating fabric since 1931, albeit primarily for ourselves.
 To be more specific, we were manufacturers that made pleated garments – from start to finish, everything was made in our factory.
 That continued until approximately 2010.
-Throughout the years, we have had many different labels and partnerships in the garment industry however, it was not until recently that we officially offered our pleating services to the world as a pleating contractor.
+Throughout the years, we have had many different labels and partnerships in the garment industry.
+However, it was not until recently that we officially offered our pleating services as a pleating contractor to the world.

-After a long hiatus from New York my Mother called me and asked me to come home to help her make some samples for her new dress collection.
+After a long hiatus from New York, my mother called me and asked me to come home to help her make some samples for her new dress collection.
 At the time, I was living in Florida so I purchased a round trip ticket.
-I had every intention of returning to Florida but during my stay in New York, something happened that drastically changed all that.
+I had every intention of returning to Florida.
+During my stay in New York, something happened that drastically changed all that.

 Below: A picture of my grandfather Thomas.

-Being that the name “Tom’s Sons” was a very important name in my family, I really wanted it to be a part of my business, as a tribute to my Father, uncles, and grandfather of course.
-When I showed people my Father’s old logo, I always heard the same response: “it looks dated!”
+Since the name “Tom’s Sons” was a very important name in my family, I really wanted it to be a part of my business, as a tribute to my father, uncles, and grandfather of course.
+When I showed people my father’s old logo, I always heard the same response: “It looks dated!”
 And it definitely did.

-Below: A picture of a keychain with my grandfather Thomas and the Tom’s Sons logo.
-This keychain was made 51 years ago (1962) the year my grandfather passed away.
+Below: A picture of a key chain with my grandfather Thomas and the Tom’s Sons logo.
+This key chain was made in 1962, the same year my grandfather passed away.

 Below: A picture of my Uncle Jack standing outside the original Tom’s Sons factory in Lebanon.